decipher-cs/Trailblazer-Pathfinder-Visualizer/README.md

 -   [ ] Show the current running state of the algorithm on the "solve" button.
 If algorithm is processing, disable the button or show a spinner.
 -   [ ] Reduce the chunk size by code-splitting
 -   [ ] The "insert walls randomly" button blocks main thread on large grids.
 Make it non blocking.
+-   [ ] Center the grid inside the container while maintaining virtualization.

 ## Known Issues